Posts tagged: Drexel

 1:30 PM Take a lunch break.
 Finish Social Sciences Resources Readings and posting for the day.

-2:30 PM Back to cataloging the Japanese serial publication.
-Now that I have the correct characters it’s time to start putting the information in the correct fields.
-As I start inputing the item description I realize that the book contains articles which are given in both Japanese and English, with some Latin descriptions, look up Latin language code, it’s LAT.
+2:30 PM?
+Back to cataloging the Japanese serial publication.
+Now that I have the correct characters it’s time to start putting the information in the correct fields.?
+As I start inputting the item description I realize that the book contains articles which are given in both Japanese and English, with some Latin descriptions, look up Latin language code, it’s LAT.
 Start checking fields for all necessary foreign language additions, measure size of book.

 4:00 PM Decide to call it a day since it takes a while to work my way through the CONSER website to check my serials cataloging.
 Get gas and groceries on the way home.